dita4publishers/dita4publishers/README.md

 * DITA_OT version 1.7.5
 * DITA_OT version 1.6.3

-If the build failed, it might failes on a specific version of the OT.
+If the build failed, it might failed on a specific version of the OT.
 Click on the build image and check the detailed build status for each versions of the OT.